dronnikovigor/NetPackets-Simulator/README.md

-This is network packet simulator for emulating various network types in order to test the behavior of the UT2, TCP, QUIC protocols.
+This is network packet simulator for emulating various network types in order to test the behavior of the UT2, TCP, QUIC, QUICHE protocols.

 ### Functionality
-This network packet simulator support such features as:
+This network packet simulator supports such features as:
 * RTT
 * Bandwidth limiting
-* Separate limits for upload/download channels
+* Separate rates for upload/download channels
 * Setting amount of file sizes
 * Setting amount of requests
 * Ability to test different combinations of loss